 If you perform a quick search on your web-browser, you will be inundated with web-hosting advertisements and search listings, promising to give you a website hosting for as low as $1 per month.
 It becomes confusing as every provider claims to be the best in the business.
 That’s a long debate that requires intensive audit and benchmarks which I will not discuss here.
 I will however highlight common mistakes aspiring web developers make when choosing a web-hosting provider.

-5 Common Mistakes People Make When Buying Web Hosting
+6 Common Mistakes People Make When Buying Web Hosting in 2023

 1. Getting Wrong Type of Web-Hosting

 Every web professional has made this mistake once in their career.
 There are different types of web-hosting, most popular ones are

 - Shared Hosting – Limited software and resources, oversold.
 Good for static small-business websites, personal blogs with few images and plugins.